-Referenc e Commentary - Note 42: Interest in a Joint-Venture - Continued Nature, extent and financial effects of an agency's interests in joint arrangements - continued • summarised financial information about the joint venture, including but not limited to: - current assets; - non-current assets; - current liabilities; - non-current liabilities; - revenue; - profit or loss from continuing operations; other comprehensive income; total comprehensive income.
-Where a joint venture is material to an agency the entity discloses continued.
-AASB 12.21(b) Where a joint venture is material to an agency the entity discloses - continued; summarised financial information about the joint venture, including but not limited to - continued: B12, B13 cash and cash equivalents; current financial liabilities (excluding trade and other payables and provisions); - depreciation and amortisation; - interest income; - interest expense.
-AASB12.21 Where a joint venture(s) is(are) immaterial to an agency, (c), B16 • An Agency shall disclose, in aggregate, the carrying amount of its interests in all individually immaterial joint ventures that are accounted for using the equity method; and • An agency shall also disclose separately the aggregate amount of its share of those joint ventures': profit or loss from continuing operations profit or loss from discontinued operations - other comprehensive income - Total comprehensive income.
+Referenc e Commentary - Note 42: Interest in a Joint-Venture - Continued Nature, extent and financial effects of an agency's interests in joint arrangements - continued • summarised financial information about the joint venture, including but not limited to: - current assets; non-current assets; - current liabilities; - non-current liabilities; revenue;profit or loss from continuing operations; - other comprehensive income; - total comprehensive income.
+AASB Where a joint venture is material to an agency the entity discloses - continued; 12.21(b) B12, B13 summarised financial information about the joint venture, including but not limited to - continued: cash and cash equivalents; current financial liabilities (excluding trade and other payables and provisions); - depreciation and amortisation; - interest income; - interest expense.
+AASB12.21 Where a joint venture(s) is(are) immaterial to an agency, (c), B16 An Agency shall disclose, in aggregate, the carrying amount of its interests in all individually immaterial joint ventures that are accounted for using the equity method; and An agency shall also disclose separately the aggregate amount of its share of those joint ventures': - profit or loss from continuing operations profit or loss from discontinued operationsother comprehensive income - Total comprehensive income.
 Significant Restrictions on the ability of joint ventures to transfer funds to the agency AASB 12.22(a) An agency shall also disclose the nature and extent of any significant restrictions (e.g. resulting from borrowing arrangements, regulatory requirements or contractual arrangements between investors with joint control of or significant influence over a joint venture) on the ability of joint ventures to transfer funds to the agency in the form of cash dividends, or to repay loans or advances made by the agency.
 Risks associated with an agency's interests in joint ventures AASB 12.
-23(a),B(18) Agencies should disclose commitments that the agency has relating to its joint ventures (including its share of commitments made with other investors with joint control of a joint venture) separately from the amount of AASB 12 other commitments.
-Examples of such commitments include: (B19)(a), (b) • unrecognised commitments to contribute funding or resources as a result of the constitution, capital intensive projects, unconditional purchase obligations, or unrecognised commitments to provide financial supports and support; and • unrecognised commitments to acquire another party's ownership interest (or a portion of that ownership interest) in a joint venture if a particular event occurs or does not occur in the future.
+23(a),B(18) AASB 12 Agencies should disclose commitments that the agency has relating to its joint ventures (including its share of commitments made with other investors with joint control of a joint venture) separately from the amount of other commitments.
+Examples of such commitments include: (B19)(a), (b) unrecognised commitments to contribute funding or resources as a result of the constitution, capital intensive projects, unconditional purchase obligations, or unrecognised commitments to provide financial support; and • unrecognised commitments to acquire another party's ownership interest (or a portion of that ownership interest) in a joint venture if a particular event occurs or does not occur in the future.
 AASB 12.23(b) Agencies should disclose contingent liabilities incurred relating to its interests in joint ventures (including its share of contingent liabilities incurred jointly with other investors with joint control of, or significant influence over the joint ventures), separately from the amount of other contingent liabilities, unless the probability of loss is remote.